 This was a wonderful place to be.
 The sunsets, the

-Walkers travel from the world over for this experience, and we can absolutely see why.
+Walkers travel from the world over to hike the Overland Track, and we can absolutely see why.
 While few would call it easy, it’s certainly achievable for most people.
 So if you’re thinking about it – hesitate no more and do it.
 This is a trip I’m sure we’ll always remember.